John Marley: Early years

-Marley was born in Harlem in New York City to Russian-Jewish parents.
+Marley was born in Harlem in New York City to Russian-Jewish immigrant parents.
 He dropped out of the City College of New York, turning to a career in acting.
+He served in the U.S. Army Signal Corps during World War II.

 Career

-Military service

-Marley served in the United States Army Signal Corps during World War II.

 Film and television

-Marley was a prolific actor, appearing in nearly 250 films and television series during a career spanning over 45 years. he had roles in TV series that included The Web, Peter Gunn, Johnny Staccato, Bourbon Street Beat, Perry Mason, Rawhide, The Untouchables, Sea Hunt, 77 Sunset Strip, The Lloyd Bridges Show, Dr. Kildare, The Outer Limits, The Alfred Hitchcock Hour, The Twilight Zone, Gunsmoke, The Wild Wild West, Mannix, Bonanza, Ironside, The Name of the Game, The F.B.I., Cannon, McCloud, Kolchak: The Night Stalker, Baretta, Barnaby Jones, and Hawaii Five-0.
+Marley was a prolific actor, appearing in nearly 250 films and television series during a career spanning over 45 years.
+He had roles in TV series that included The Web, Peter Gunn, Johnny Staccato, Bourbon Street Beat, Perry Mason, Rawhide, The Untouchables, Sea Hunt, 77 Sunset Strip, The Lloyd Bridges Show, Dr. Kildare, The Outer Limits, The Alfred Hitchcock Hour, The Twilight Zone, Gunsmoke, The Wild Wild West, Mannix, Bonanza, Ironside, The Name of the Game, The F.B.I., Cannon, McCloud, Kolchak: The Night Stalker, Baretta, Barnaby Jones, and Hawaii Five-0.

 He was cast as George Campbell in the 1961 episode "Jerkwater" of the series The Rebel, starring Nick Adams.

 In 1962 he played the role of murderer Matthew Owen in the Perry Mason episode "The Case of the Angry Astronaut."
 He also showed his acting prowess in a supporting but important role of Charlie Rondell in an episode of The Virginian (1968), titled "The Crooked Path."

 Marley also played in two other movies where he attained notoriety.
 One was the cult movie The Car, where he played a sheriff of a small town that was victimized by a mysterious, black automobile.

 The second movie was titled Framed, where he played mob boss Sal Viccarone, who befriended a gambler while they were both in prison.

 One of Marley's more notable roles, albeit short, was that of film producer Jack Woltz in The Godfather.
 Marley later spoofed that role in an episode of SCTV Network.
 He played Max Berns, a film producer who was a caring father figure to Burt Reynolds in the stuntman tribute Hooper.

 In the late 1970s, he appeared in the third season of the popular television series The Incredible Hulk as D.W.
-Banner, the father of David Banne in the episode titled "Homecoming".
+Banner, the father of David Banner in the episode titled "Homecoming".